RasmusFonseca/PDBCluster/README.md

  * Standard value for -clusteringType is distSum
  * Standard value for -clusters is 10

-"-clusteringType distSum" will perform standard k-medoids clustering where the cost associated with a set of medoids is the average distance from each member to its nearest medoid.
+`-clusteringType distSum` will perform standard k-medoids clustering where the cost associated with a set of medoids is the average distance from each member to its nearest medoid.

-"-clusteringType maxDistSum" will perform a variant of k-centers clustering where the cost associated with a set of medoids is the average distance from each medoid to its furthest associated member.
+`-clusteringType maxDistSum` will perform a variant of k-centers clustering where the cost associated with a set of medoids is the average distance from each medoid to its furthest associated member.

-"-clusteringType maxDist" will perform k-centers clustering where the cost associated with a set of medoids is the largest distance from any site to the nearest medoid.
+`-clusteringType maxDist` will perform k-centers clustering where the cost associated with a set of medoids is the largest distance from any site to the nearest medoid.

 For all clustering types, the dRMSD metric is used to indicate the distance between two structures.
-If -dumpDistances is specified no clustering is performed, the structure dRMSD distance matrix is just written to the specified file.
+If `-dumpDistances` is specified no clustering is performed, the structure dRMSD distance matrix is just written to the specified file.